bitpwr/qaketool/README.md

 __DEPENDENCIES__ - List of paths to shared libraries, built for Android, to include in the apk.

+__MANIFEST__ - Optional path to a AndroidManifest.xml file to use.
+It could be based on the provided `AndroidManifest.xml.in` since the same CMake substitutions will be applied.
+If not set, the provided manifest is used.

 ## Build the apk

 To cross compile for Android, it is enough to point out the toolchain